dhananjoycd/focus_nest/README.md

 #### 6. **Search and Filter**

 - Filter by date, type (income/expense), category, or keyword (e.g., "Food").
-- Sort by latest, highest, or lowest amount.

 #### 7. **Responsive UI/UX**